How To Improve Your Food Photography Composition

 TETHER CABLE

-To shoot tethered you need a tether cable that connects your camera to your computer.
+To shoot tethered with a DSLR or Mirrorless camera, you need a tether cable that connects your camera to your computer.
 Check out Tether Tools to figure out which tether cable is compatible with your camera and computer port.
-Type in your camera make and model and computer port and it will guide you towards the right cable.
+First, type in your camera make and model and then add your computer port and it will guide you towards the right cable.

 EDITING SOFTWARE

-You’ll also need editing software like Lightroom or Capture One.
 Check out the image below.
-I have my camera hooked up to my overhead setup and connected to my 27″ iMac using Lightroom.
+I have my camera hooked up to my overhead setup and connected to my iMac using Lightroom.

 READ MORE ABOUT: HOW TO SHOOT TETHERED FOR FOOD PHOTOGRAPHY